org-zpr/zpr-rfcs/src/16-Identity.md

   -  Call the devices endpoints.
   -  Allow entire system to be an endpoint.
   -  Clarify use of multiple authentication services.
+- date: "August 2025"
+  changes:
+  -  Add headings Devices and Recursive Identity Attributes.
 ...

 # **Identity**

-In Zero-trust Packet Routing (ZPR), an identity is a retrieval key that is used for looking up attributes, which are name/value pairs associated with the identity.
-The identity is associated with an individual endpoint, user or service.
+In Zero-trust Packet Routing (ZPR), an ***identity*** is a key that can be used for looking up attribute values.
+It may have one or more names as attributes, but these names are not the identity.
+An identity may be associated with different names in different identity services, but one of the attributes is a canonical name that is used within the ZPRnet for logging.

+In ZPR, all flows of communication packets must be permissioned to travel through the network based on attributes of the identities associated with the endpoints of the flow.
+Since identity is used to decide whether to allow a flow, the identity's association with the endpoint must be authenticated.
+After authentication, an identity is used to look up attribute values from the ZPRnet's trusted sources that store attributes as name/value pairs associated with the identity.
+The permission to communicate depends on these attribute values.

-Every endpoint, user or service in a ZPR network (ZPRnet) has an identity that is unique within the ZPRnet.
-User Identity is usually associated with username tied to credentials (e.g., passwords, tokens, certificates) and often managed via systems like LDAP or Active Directory.
-Device Identity is usually a device ID associated with a MAC address, certificate, or hardware identifier such as Trusted Platform Modules (TPMs).
-A Service Identity is associated with a service name, usually tied to the service by cryptographic certificates.
+Every endpoint, device, user or service in a ZPRnet has an identity that is unique within the ZPRnet.

-An identity may be associated with multiple names through attribute values, but these names should not be confused with the retrieval key that is the identity.
+# **Devices**

+There are always at least two network-connected devices involved in a communication flow, the transmitter and the receiver.
+Each of these has an identity and associated attributes.
+They may be physical devices such a processor, adaptor dongle or network interface card, or virtual devices such a software adaptor or a VNIC.

+Conceptually, all authentication is accomplished by associating an identity with a device.
+How this is actually implemented will vary across implementations.

+Devices are associated with a newly created identity each time a ZPRnet is configured.

+Physical devices will usually authenticate their identity through hardware security modules or Trusted Platform Modules (TPMs) in the device that stores serial numbers and cryptographic keys.
+Virtual devices will usually authenticate through the operating system.
+The authentication ensures that the authentication attributes of the device match the attributes of the device identity.

 # **Endpoints**

-In ZPR, an endpoint is the device that implements the interface between ZPR protocols and standard IP protocols.
-The endpoint may be a virtual device (software adapter, vNIC), a physical interface device (adapter dongle, NIC) that connects to the ZPRnet or an entire host or client device (sever, desktop).
-The essential purpose of the ZPRnet is to enable endpoints to communicate when, and only when, such communication is authorized by policy.

-It is only possible to treat the entire host or client as an endpoint if it presents a single ZPR interface to the ZPRnet.
-For systems with multiple ZPRnet interfaces, such as a server with several ZPRnet NICs, it is necessary to treat each interface as an endpoint.

-There are always at least two endpoints involved in a packet flow.
-Each endpoint has an identity with associated attributes.
-Flows can be authorized based on attributes of either or both endpoints of the flow.
+The conceptual communicator that transmits or receives a flow of communication packets is called an ***endpoint.*** Since each endpoint has a device, it is tempting to think of the endpoint as the device, but different endpoints may use the same device.
+For example, if multiple services are associated with a single server, the device that is the server may have a different endpoint for each service.
+So, endpoints can have multiple associated elements that are involved in a communication flow.

+The endpoint has an identity.
+The endpoint has a real or virtual device that connects to the network.
+It may also have a user and/or a service that can be involved in the communication flow.
+More specifically, the endpoint is a 4-tuple of the endpoint identity, the identity of a network-connected device that handles the endpoint's flows, an optional user identity, and an optional service identity.
+These four identities are called ***elements*** of the endpoint.
+Whenever a new packet flow is initiated, ZPR will look for existing endpoints with elements that match the flow.
+If such an endpoint does not already exist, it will create one with a new identity.

+At the time the packet is transmitted or received, an endpoint must be associated with an IP address or an address/ports combination.
+That address is an attribute value of the endpoint's device.
+The port numbers, if any, share an attribute value of the endpoint's service.

 # **Users**

 A user is a person or authority that can be associated with a communication flow.
-Each user also has an identity and associated attributes, just like each endpoint.
-Flows can also be authorized based on attributes of the users involved in the flow.
+Each user also has an identity and associated attributes, just like each device.

-Users can only be associated with a flow through an endpoint.
-An endpoint may have zero, one, or multiple users.
-In the case where the endpoint has one user, the endpoint\'s communication can be associated with that user.
-In the case where the endpoint has multiple users, the endpoint is sometimes able to associate a packet flow with a single user.
-If a single user cannot be associated with the flow, then no permissions that depend on user attributes will apply.
+Not all communication can be uniquely associated with a user.
+An endpoint device may have no user, one user, or many users.
+In the case where the endpoint has one user, the communication can be associated with that user.
+In the case where the endpoint has multiple users, the communication can sometimes be associated with the user that is controlling the process that is communicating.

-When a single user can be associated with a flow, ZPR can enforce policies based on the attributes of the source user and/or destination user.
-When no user can be associated with a flow, ZPR can only authorize the flow based on policies that do not depend on user attributes.
+ZPR Policy Language (ZPL) can express policy statements that allow communication based on the source user and/or destination user, based on the attributes of that user.
+It can also express policy statements that allow communication regardless of whether or not that communication is associated with a user.

-Users may use different names in different parts of the ZPRnet, but ZPR can be configured to map multiple names to the same user identity.
+Users may have different names in different parts of the ZPR network, and the ZPR configuration file can specify a trusted source for the correspondence between these names.
+User names may be assigned identities at configuration time, or when they first communicate.
+Whenever ZPR encounters a user name, it checks to see to see if it has already assigned an identity to that user, and if not, it creates one.
+Authentications of a user's association with a flow may require the endpoint's device to communicate with an identity service, or it may be established through biometric devices, card readers, or user responses to security challenges.

 # **Services**

-Services in ZPR are applications that listen for communications packets and respond and/or act on them.
-Services may also initiate communication to other services.
-Services can have identities and associated attributes, and flows can be authorized based on attributes of any service with identity involved in the flow.
+Services in ZPR also have identities and associated attributes.
+A least one of these attributes is usually a list of port numbers through which communication with the service can be initiated.

-Flows can only be associated with a service through the endpoint.
-Typically, each service served by an endpoint has a list of port numbers as an attribute value, so the endpoint can determine which service is involved in the flow by examining the packets\' port numbers.
+A service is typically an application that responds to requests.
+Services may also make requests to other services and accept responses.

-Services may also have different names in different parts of the ZPRnet, and a ZPRnet can be configured to map these names to the same identity.
+Services may also have different names in different parts of the ZPR network, and the ZPR configuration file can specify a trusted source for the correspondence between these names.
+Service names may be assigned identities at configuration time.
+Whenever ZPR encounters a service name, it checks to see if it has already assigned an identity to that service, and if not, it creates one.

-At the time the packet is transmitted or received, both the source and destination endpoints must be associated with an IP address.
-That address is an attribute value of the endpoint, but ZPR policies are not normally based on IP addresses.
+Services will typically be authenticated by cryptographic certificates that prove the association of the identity of the service with the device and with any optional port numbers.

 # **Authentication of Identity**

-Conceptually, all authentication is accomplished by confirming the association of an identity with an endpoint, user, or service.
-How this is implemented will vary across implementations.

-It\'s important to keep in mind that authenticating identity means not just authenticating that it is a valid identity but also authenticating that it is associated with the authorized packet flow.
-In the case of an endpoint, this means authenticating the physical or virtual device itself.
-In the case of a user or service, the association must be made through the endpoint.
+It's important to keep in mind that authenticating identity means not just authenticating that it is a valid identity but also authenticating that it is associated with the endpoint's communication.
+ZPR authentication policies specify the required method of authentication.

-The authentication also ensures that certain attribute values of the identity, known as identity attributes, match the attributes of the device, user, or service being authenticated.
-For example, an endpoint serial number might be an identity attribute of an endpoint.

-Authentications of any user\'s identity association with a flow may require the endpoint to communicate with an identity service, or it may be established through biometric devices, card readers, or user responses to security challenges.
-ZPR can make use of multiple identity authentication services in the same ZPRnet.
-This is important for dealing with multiple clouds and customer locations where some identities are authenticated on different services than others.
+ZPL can make use of multiple user identity services in the same ZPR network.
+This is important for dealing with multiple clouds and customer locations where uses of the different attribute values can be authenticated differently.
+For example, users may authenticate their identity differently on different parts of the same ZPRnet, and they may even use different user names in different parts of the network.

-Services will typically be authenticated by cryptographic certificates that prove the association of the identity of the service with the endpoint.
-The certificate includes or references the authorized port numbers as claims, allowing verification that the service is legitimately operating on its claimed ports.
-This creates a binding between the service identity, its endpoint, and the specific ports it uses.
+# **Recursive Identity Attributes**

+ZPR allows, but does not require, values of attributes to be identities that must be authenticated before they are used to look up attribute values.
+For example, user names, device names, and service names are authenticatable identities, and they may have attribute values that are also identities.